BEX-Express/BEX-API/source/index.html.md

 We do not currently offer any libraries for our API implementation.
 We are in the process of creating .NET wrappers that you can use in the future.
 We will publish more information on this topic once it is ready for use.

 # Tools
-Some useful tools you can use to access the API include:
+Some useful tools you can use to access the API's include:

 * <a href="https://insomnia.rest">Insomnia</a> - Cross-platform GraphQL and REST client, available for Mac, Windows, and Linux.
 * <a href="https://getpostman.com">Postman</a> - Cross-platform REST client, available for Mac, Windows, and Linux.